LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 Record
    FileMaker records are referenced using a single ``-keyValue`` rather than a ``-keyField`` and ``-keyValue`` pair.
-The ``-keyField`` in FileMaker is always the record ID that is set internally.
+The ``-keyField`` in FileMaker is always the Record ID that is set internally.

 Field
    The value for any field in the current layout in FileMaker can be returned